suave-ucsd/SuAVE-Documentation/Publish_Questionnare.md

 **Requirement**: A survey dataset, where the first row are the column titles and the following rows are the completed entries.
 This can be a CSV file or Google Sheet.

-If you do not have a survey dataset, follow the step-by-step guide [here]().

 1. Go to [https://suave-net.sdsc.edu/home](https://suave-net.sdsc.edu/home).
 2. If you do not have an account, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/create_account.html).
 3. Follow the step-by-step guide linked [here](https://suave-ucsd.github.io/SuAVE-Documentation/create_configure_data.html).
 You will find the formatting guidelines and a step-by-step guide.